stephen-farmer/TranslocAutomationMaven/README.md

 Each test class is run using TestNG which gives us lots of options and capabilities for automation testing.
 After the test run a report is generated using Extent Reports.
 These are html files that you can view in the Reports folder of the repo.

-To use the framework download IntelliJ IDE by JetBrains here and clone the repo into it: https://www.jetbrains.com/idea/download
+To use the framework download IntelliJ IDE by JetBrains here and open the repo directory after cloning it to your local hard drive: https://www.jetbrains.com/idea/download

 There may be some plugins required for Cucumber and Gherkin, the IDE should automatically prompt you to download them

+Upon opening the project for the first time, the IDE might take a minute or two to fully import all dependencies and build, just monitor the progress at the very bottom of the IDE window.